vadimlee33/Water-Pump-Failure-Prediction/README.md

 - Feature Selection: DropCorrelatedFeatures, DropDuplicateFeatures, DropCorrelatedFeatures (from feature-engine)
 - Also we use Pipelines to provide a convenient way to organize the preprocessing steps in a structured way and apply them to the input data in a single call.
 #### For model training we use Machine Learning Algorithms and Deep Learning(ANN):
-- We use Machine Learning Algorithms from open-source library scikit-learn.
-- ML Algorithms: LogisticRegression, KNeighborsClassifier, RandomForestClassifier, GradientBoostingClassifier, XGBoost Classifier.
+- Scikit-learn ML Algorithms: LogisticRegression, KNeighborsClassifier, RandomForestClassifier, GradientBoostingClassifier, XGBoost Classifier.
 - In case of Deep Learning we use TensorFlow.
 - Also we find hyperparameters use Grid Search for ML Algorithms and Keras Tuner for Deep Learning.
 #### Evaluation Metrics: